rectrices09/AI_Project/README.md

 Purpose of Problem Statement: As the purpose of short-term prediction is to enable emergency measures to reduce death and destruction.

-Impact of this project: Potential to improve earthquake hazard assessments that could save lives and billions of dollars in infrastructure.
+Impact of This Project: Potential to improve earthquake hazard assessments that could save lives and billions of dollars in infrastructure.